-- announcements on the LSE, including the Company's Published NAV performance announced on a monthly basis; - monthly reports, on the Company's website, covering the performance of the Company and its underlying portfolio, and including information on the composition of the underling portfolio; - quarterly investor reports, on the Company's website, which provides an overview of the Company's and the Underlying Company's quarterly results, together with a market overview; - iv. the Company's Half-Yearly Financial Report and the Annual Report and Audited Financial Statements; - the Company's Key Information Document and a memorandum on costs; - vi. ad-hoc reports, on the Company's website, as and when required to provide further insights into the relevant market situation;
+Why we engage How we engage Shareholders provide the necessary capital for the The Board engages with its shareholders by: Company to pursue its purpose and strategy as outlined a) publishing: in the Company's Prospectus. announcements on the LSE, including th Company's Published NAV performance The Company also aims to ensure its long-term success announced on a monthly basis; and sustainability through its shareholder relationships, based on transparency and openness, and thereby ii. monthly reports, on the Company website, covering the performance of th fostering shareholder confidence.
+This in-turn benefits the liquidity of the Company's shares and the Company's reputation as an esteemed market Company and its underlying portfolio, an including information on the compositio of the underling portfolio; participant. iii. quarterly investor reports, on th Company's website, which provides a overview of the Company's and th Underlying Company's quarterly result together with a market overview; iv. the Company's Half-Yearly Financi Report and the Annual Report an Audited Financial Statements; v. the Company's Key Informatio Document and a memorandum on costs vi. ad-hoc reports, on the Company website, as and when required to provic further insights into the relevant marke situation;